 We represent New Zealand's standards and conformance interests in APEC's Standards and Conformance Sub-Committee.

 The Sub-Committee helps achieve the standards and conformance aspects of APEC's trade and investment liberalisation and facilitation agenda.

 The Sub-Committee aims to facilitate international trade by aligning standards and conformance arrangements where appropriate.
 It is focused on supporting economic interdependence through a greater alignment of APEC member standards with international standards.

 New Zealand actively participates in the Sub-Committee's work which includes:

 - recognising conformity assessment in the regulated sector

-- setting APEC mutual recognition arrandevelopingtting up related arrangements and recognising conformity assessment in the voluntary sector
+- progressing mutual recognition arrangements for conformity assessment within the region

 - developing technical infrastructure.

 New Zealand is fully committed to encouraging regulatory cooperation between APEC members and is an active member of 5 APEC special regional bodies which are responsible for developing standards and conformance infrastructure in the Asia Pacific.